 This semester course is designed to provide students with the knowledge and skills necessary to sew or to enhance their current sewing knowledge and skill set.
 The course begins with the basics of hand sewing and use of the sewing machine and additional topics will include using patterns, textiles (weaving and knitting), seam finishes, and other construction elements.
-Throughout the course of the semester, students will be allowed to choose projects appropriately showcase their skills and demonstrate their understanding of current topics.
-Students who enter the class with previous sewing knowledge will be allowed to do independent sewing; an "study plan" detailing the area of focus will be required before each project.
+Throughout the course of the semester, students will be allowed to choose projects that appropriately showcase their skills and demonstrate their understanding of current topics.
+Students who enter the class with previous sewing knowledge will be encouraged to personalize their learning.
+Advanced sewing students may choose an area of focus, devise a plan and work independently.